camunda/camunda-docs/docs/components/modeler/desktop-modeler/element-templates/defining-templates/index.md

 The example defines five custom fields, each mapped to different technical properties:

-- The task type `http` is mapped to the `zeebe:taskDefinition:type` property in BPMN 2.0 XML
+- The task type `http` is mapped to the `zeebe:taskDefinition:type` property in BPMN 2.0 XML.
-- The `REST Endpoint URL` and `REST Method` are mapped to `task headers`
+- The `REST Endpoint URL` and `REST Method` are mapped to `task headers`.
-- The `Request Body` is mapped to a local variable via an `input parameter`
+- The `Request Body` is mapped to a local variable via an `input parameter`.
-- The `Result Variable` is mapped into a process variable via an `output parameter`
+- The `Result Variable` is mapped into a process variable via an `output parameter`.

 The task type is hidden to the user.
 Properties specified in the template can be edited through the properties panel as shown in the following screenshot:

 ![Custom Fields](../img/overview.png)

-As seen in the example the important attributes in a property definition are:
+As seen in the example, the important attributes in a property definition are:

-- `label`: A descriptive text shown with the property
+- `label`: A descriptive text shown with the property.
-- `type`: Defining the visual appearance in the properties panel (may be any of `String`, `Text`, `Boolean`, `Dropdown` or `Hidden`)
+- `type`: Defining the visual appearance in the properties panel (may be any of `String`, `Text`, `Boolean`, `Dropdown` or `Hidden`).
-- `value`: An optional default value to be used if the property to be bound is not yet set
+- `value`: An optional default value to be used if the property to be bound is not yet set.
-- `binding`: Specifying how the property is mapped to BPMN or Camunda extensions (cf. [bindings](#bindings))
+- `binding`: Specifying how the property is mapped to BPMN or Camunda extensions (cf. [bindings](#bindings)).
-- `constraints`: A list of editing constraints to apply to the template
+- `constraints`: A list of editing constraints to apply to the template.

 In addition, fields can be activated conditionally via these properties: